FydeOS-ArcHero/chromium_os-archero-developer-guide/README.md

 ## 1. Build Anbox

-Firstly, check whether your JDK version is 1.8.x，if not, install JDK version 1.8:
+Firstly, check whether your JDK version is 1.8.x, if not, install JDK version 1.8:

 ```bash
 # Check JDK version